Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

 \subsubsection{Efficiency analysis}

-No previous publication has injected simulated signals with a central frequency in the band examined here, which raises the need to characterize the search sensitivity for burst signals.
-The study of cWB search efficiency is a good method to evaluate the possibility of detection by the aSchenberg antenna.
-The search efficiency is estimated by evaluating the cWB's capability to detect and reconstruct the injected signals for different amplitude grid values.
-It is susceptible to the features of the waveforms, the injected central frequency, pipeline configuration, and mostly by the thresholds on trigger parameters.
-The injections were subjected to the same post-production thresholds of the foreground and background search to create the efficiency estimation.
-Furthermore, the injections that survived to the criterium for a significant detection, i.e., with iFAR $\geq$ 100 years were selected.
+We evaluate the cWB pipeline's ability to detect and reconstruct injected signals to provide a reliable approach to assess the potential for burst detection by the aSchenberg antenna.
+This quantifies the search efficiency, which is the fraction of injected signals that can be successfully detected irrespective of their origin.
+The analysis considers a hypothetical population of sources represented by \textit{ad hoc} waveforms with distinct $h_\text{rss}$ values.
+Also, the evaluation is sensitive to various factors such as waveform characteristics, injected central frequency, pipeline configuration, and trigger parameters.

-More explicitly, the search efficiency analysis is produced considering the number of a hypothetical source population (\textit{ad hoc} waveforms with different amplitudes) that survive to these thresholds without regard to the events' origin and is quantified by the fraction of injections that the pipeline can detect.
+The detection efficiency is a function of the strain amplitude, as signals with higher $h_\text{rss}$ are more likely to be detected.
+The choice of scaling factor amplitude is established to ensure that the efficiency curve covers a range from 0\% to close to 100\% detection efficiency.
+Table~\ref{injections_hrss} displays the values of $h_\text{rss}$ that achieved 10\%, 50\%, and 90\% detection efficiency.

-The detection efficiency can be appropriately represented as a function of the strain amplitude grid since a more significant number of detected events is expected for those with greater $h_\text{rss}$.
-The choice of the scaling factor amplitude was stipulated to obtain an efficiency curve that covers from 0\% to close to 100\% detection efficiency.
-Table~\ref{injections_hrss} displays the value of $h_\text{rss}$ that achieves 10\%, 50\%, and 90\% detection efficiency, where it is possible to explore astrophysical consequences by relating it to the waveform’s astrophysical motivation.
+The injected signals underwent the same post-production thresholds as those applied to the foreground and background search to ensure this result reflects the performance of the search algorithm properly.
+Furthermore, only injections that met the criterion for significant detection (iFAR $\geq$ 100 years) were considered in the analysis.

-According to table~\ref{injections_hrss}, the $h_\text{rss}$ values obtained for different efficiency rates are consistent when comparing O3a and O3b, giving no significant deviations.
-It is important to highlight that for the same injected central frequency, the detection efficiency by the cWB is better for the waveforms with better-characterized narrow band morphologies in the frequency domain, namely, the Sine-Gaussians with high-Q and Ring-Downs with high-$\tau$.
+The efficiency results presented here are differentiated only by the O3a and O3b epochs.
+We accounted for the significant variation in the background levels across different chunks by applying the false alarm rate (FAR) threshold to each chunk individually.
+This ensure that the injected signals were appropriately weighed by the corresponding background population.
+It also enables comparisons with other searches utilizing O3 data, as they typically differentiate between the O3a and O3b epochs.